Retraction is the key to reducing stringing. Find out how to perfect your Cura retraction settings (including the coasting settings).

 This setting is accessed and adjusted through your printer’s slicing software and can be tuned to achieve clean, precise prints.
 Here, we’ll run you through the right settings for the best results in Cura.
 Just note that some of these settings aren’t visible by default with “Basic” or “Advanced” settings visibility, so it’s a good idea to switch to “Expert” before you start experimenting.

 And it’s worth keeping in mind that the combination of the type of filament and your printer’s extruder setup (Bowden or direct) will affect the settings too.
-Flexible materials are more complicated to retract with a Bowden setup.
+Flexible materials are more complicated to retract with a Bowden setup because of the additional pull, which can stretch the material.

 With that, let’s get into it!